 WATCHING PEOPLE WITH WISDOM, Part 2

-As I inspire myself to love and good deeds, I realize I need to give more reflective attention, continuous care to watching over others.
-I need to study how I may stir up others to helpful deeds, noble activities and outbursts of self-sacrificial love.
+As I inspire myself to love and good deeds, I realize I need to give more thoughtful attention and continuous care to watching over others.
+I need to study how I may stir up others to helpful deeds, noble activities, and outbursts of self-sacrificial love.
 For me, this means a genuine, tender concern for others, knowing their wants, weaknesses, temptations, tender spots.

-I also realize at times I need to stimulate or sharpen myself to incite or rouse another to love and good deeds.
-This mind intensification may be a literal spurring on so the other person will respond with affections and service.
+At times, I need to stimulate or sharpen myself to incite or rouse another to love and good deeds.
+This mind intensification may be a literal spurring on, so the other person will respond with affections and service.
 When I see this revived affection and service, I know the spurring on is profitable.

 The story is told of composer Ludwig van Beethoven.
-Having been born into a German musical family, he spent hours practicing his music at a young age.
+Born into a German musical family, he spent hours practicing his music at a young age.
 By his teens, he had conducted an orchestra and went to Vienna for further study.
-Early one evening while out walking, he passed a cottage and heard one of his compositions being played on the piano.
-He also overheard the girl say she would like to hear the composer play the piece as he planned it.
+Early one evening, while out walking, he passed a cottage and heard one of his compositions being played on the piano.
+He also overheard the girl say she would like to listen to the composer play the piece as he planned it.
 So, Beethoven knocked on the door, entered the house, and discovered the girl was blind.
 He offered to play the piano and did so for over an hour into the evening.
 The only candle in the room went out, but moonlight glistened in the room.
-The creative inspirational playing for the blind girl became the beloved “Moonlight Sonata.”
+The creative, inspirational playing for the blind girl became the beloved “Moonlight Sonata.”
 This good deed of sharing with a blind girl has now lived on forever through Beethoven’s composition.

 So SHINE ON!
 You will never know the legacy of your good works and encouragement.
 Questions:

 - Who have you encouraged today?